The Bluebell Railway's Carriage Stock

 (including other Passenger-Rated stock)

 We have a large and diverse collection of rolling stock on the Bluebell Railway, built up over the years since we started in 1960.
 These include gems such as the Metropolitan Railway stock, which is the only close-coupled standard-gauge train in the country.
-We have five Pullman cars, from the 1920s and ’50s, an unrivalled collection of old LBSCR, SECR, LSWR and Southern Railway carriages, plus the unusual and unique 1913 built LNWR Observation Car and the venerable Great Northern Railway Directors’ Saloon.
+We have four Pullman cars from the 1920s, an unrivalled collection of old LBSCR, SECR, LSWR and Southern Railway carriages, plus the unusual and unique 1913 built LNWR Observation Car and the venerable Great Northern Railway Directors’ Saloon.

 Right: Restored London, Chatham & Dover Railway carriages Nos.3360 of 1889 and 3188 of 1897, seen on the evening of 3188’s re-launch into service, 18 June 2016.
 The carriage bodies had been used as bungalows from 1925 and 1935, and were rescued by the Bluebell in 2003 and 2005.
 They both now run on adapted SR van underframes.
 No.3360 was adapted to carry passengers in wheelchairs thanks to a “People’s Millions” grant from the Big Lottery Fund.

 Two old London Brighton & South Coast Railway carriages have been restored to traffic after 68 and 80 years out of use, and another two are currently being restored.
 All four were recovered after more than half a century as dwellings, and have been mounted on suitably modified underframes.

 Passenger rated stock is that which could be included in passenger trains.
 It includes luggage vans, carriage trucks, horse boxes, perishable produce vans and milk tankers.

 The list shows vehicle number, type, (building date), and alternative numbers carried at various times in the vehicle’s history.
 Links from coach numbers are to photographs and full details of each vehicle.